couchbaselabs/mini-hacks/kitchen-sync/ios/README.md

 15. Now is a great time to build and run the application.

 16. Let's add sync!
 Go back to `AppDelegate.m` and Define your sync url location above the implementation of the `AppDelegate` class.
 If you are doing this tutorial on a Mac and deploying to a real device, then enter the IP address of your Wifi interface (i.e. don't use localhost).
-If you are deploying to an emulator, you will need to use 10.0.2.2 for the IP.
+If you are deploying to an emulator, you will need to use 'localhost' for the IP.

  ```objective-c
  	#define kSyncUrl @"http://<YOUR_WIFI_OR_ETHERNET_IP>:4984/kitchen-sync"